vfelix-00/ee157_lab3/README.md

 ## Fabrication

 The coil was winded (20 turns) on the plastic bobbin according to design.
-The insulation was scraped off the ends to make good connection.
+The insulation was scraped off the ends to make a good connection.
 The core was assembled with gapping material (paper) to achieve the designed gap size of 1.19 * 10^-4 m.
 Since there were two gaps, the length of one gap was approximately 0.6 * 10^04 m, so one sheet of paper was used because of it's 0.05 mm thickness.
 Tape was used to hold it together.

 ![IMG_2509](https://user-images.githubusercontent.com/71578472/165446006-2bb56abd-e7bf-4a3e-b97c-0c6fa25d3058.jpeg)